pcaisse/us-places-geocoder/README.md

 API key.

-But sometimes you don't want to rely on another another service that you need to integrate with and then maintain that integration, a service which may, at some point in the future, cease to exist.
+But sometimes you don't want to rely on another another service that you need to integrate with and then maintain that integration; a service which may, at some point in the future, cease to exist.
 You may also want offline support.
 Plus, place names don't change very often and a megabyte isn't as big as it used to be.